 What are the different personas on those variables?
 Are there differences among the critical variables you have identified?
 If so, then those define your personas.

 In her work, Susan has found that each project often has different personas than another project for the same company.
 This is because the particular product she is designing is for a specific subset, so she has to redefine that with new personas.

 Do I know who I am designing for?
 And how many different groups am I designing for?
 How do they differ?
 How are they the same?
 Which one is the most important?
 If you can answer these questions, you are on the right track according to Susan.

 One more thing: Don’t forget unconscious and emotional variables too… their self-story, their fears, what will motivate them; not just “demographic” variables, but “psychographic” ones too.

 New perspectives and new possibilities

-The entire Boye community has a get-together in Aarhus, Denmark in November for the annual international Boye conference.
-Here you can meet peers and expand your network.
+The entire Boye community has 2 annual get-togethers in Brooklyn in May and Aarhus, Denmark in November for the annual international Boye conferences.